 It’s hard not to admire the author’s genius.
 She weaves the story like a spider weaves its web.
 The characters you knew at the beginning will appear again when you’re about to forget them.
 It will feel like seeing an old friend after so many years.
-You will be amazed at how this book can communicate with you in these moments.
+You will be amazed at how The Eighth Life can communicate with you in these moments.

-When I thought about what to write about the book, I knew I could never do it justice.
+When I thought about what to write about The Eighth Life, I knew I could never do it justice.
 After all these words, I see that I’m right.
 You will feel sad, angry and desperate.
 However, your eyes will continuously search for the next word to flip the pages.
 If you’re only going to read one book in 2020, make sure it’s The Eighth Life.
 A must-read for all.

 The Eighth Life